 The structural incentive is clean: companies that sell food by weight or volume profit when people consume more.
 Products that override satiety signals move more units.
 The same parent corporations that produce these foods often hold investments in pharmaceutical and healthcare companies that treat the resulting conditions.
 We are not alleging a coordinated strategy.
 We are noting where the money flows.
 It flows in a circle.

-Goldman Sachs asked this question in a 2018 biotech research report.
-The phrasing was "Is curing patients a sustainable business model?" and the answer, within the logic of pharmaceutical economics, was genuinely unclear.
+Goldman Sachs asked this question in a 2018 biotech research report: "Is curing patients a sustainable business model?"
+The answer, within the logic of pharmaceutical economics, was genuinely unclear.
 One-time cures undermine the recurring revenue streams that sustain drug companies.
 Chronic conditions that require lifelong management — regular prescriptions, recurring appointments, continuous monitoring — are, in pure financial terms, better business.

 The United States spends approximately $4.9 trillion on healthcare annually.
 Ninety percent goes to chronic disease management.
 Between 1.1% and 5.9% goes to prevention, depending on the definition.
 We find those numbers difficult to look at directly, the way it is difficult to stare at a bright light.
 The gap between what the system spends on keeping people sick and what it spends on making them well is not a rounding error.
 It is nearly the entire budget.

 No individual doctor or hospital administrator decided this.
 The incentive structure decided it.
 A system that generates revenue from treating illness will, over time, allocate resources toward treating illness.
 The money flows downhill.
+And your health is downstream.

 Since 1973, American worker productivity has increased 72.2%.
 Median compensation has increased 8.7%.
 The gap — roughly 63 percentage points over five decades — represents value produced by labor and captured by capital.
 Stock buybacks, executive compensation, dividend payments, financialized corporate governance.
 The mechanisms are well-documented and strikingly stable across administrations, economic cycles, and policy regimes.